dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

      end = 0;
   }

 The **genesis_match_window** entry defines a time window, in hours, relative to the forecast genesis time.
 When searching for a match, only Best or operational tracks with a track point falling within this time window will be considered.
 The default time window of 0 requires a Best or operational track to exist at the forecast genesis time for a match to be found.
 Increasing this time window should lead to an increase in the number matched genesis pairs.
-For example, setting *beg = -12;* would allow the forecast genesis events to be up to 12 hours early.
+For example, setting *end = 12;* would allow forecast genesis events to match Best tracks up to 12 hours prior to their existence.

 ______________________